 - 9.2.3.1.
 The following policies and development criteria apply to Detached Houses and Semi-Detached Houses: - a.
-A Detached House is a low-rise residential building, up to three storeys in height, situated on a single parcel and not attached to any other residential building.
-A Semi-Detached House is a low-rise residential building, up to three storeys in height, situated on a single parcel and attached to no more than one other residential building situated on a separate parcel. - b.
+A Detached House is a low-rise residential building, up to three storeys in height, situated on a single lot and not attached to any other residential building.
+A Semi-Detached House is a low-rise residential building, up to three storeys in height, situated on a single lot and attached to no more than one other residential building situated on a separate parcel. - b.
 In Community Areas with existing development, the scale, massing, setback and orientation of Detached Houses and Semi-Detached Houses will respect and reinforce the scale, massing, setback and orientation of other built and approved Detached Houses and/or Semi-Detached Houses in the immediate area.
-Variations are permitted for the purposes of minimizing driveways and having front entrances and porches located closer to the street than garages. - c.
+Variations are permitted for the purposes of minimizing driveways. - c.
 In areas of new development, the scale, massing, setback and orientation of Detached Houses and Semi-Detached Houses will be determined through the process of developing and approving Secondary Plans, Block Plans, Plans of Subdivision, Zoning By-laws, and/or urban design guidelines.